Surf Spot Guide to South Africa

 Another world-class wedging beach break that is not for the faint-hearted.
 Noordhoek breaks shallow and it is heavy.

 Just a bit more south than Noordhoek, take a short 20 minute walk down a long white sandy beach and you will be greeted by some of the best A-frame waves you have ever laid your eyes on.
 Dunes handles up to 10ft, and can be considered a fairly exposed beach break.
 The surf is consistent, and winter is definitely the best time of year for surfing at this spot.
-The best swell direction to look out for at this spot is southwest.
+The best swell direction to look out for at this wave is southwest.

 The beach breaks offer lefts and rights.